-Master of Music in Composition - San Francisco Conservatory of Music
+Master of Music in Composition - San Francisco Conservatory of Music - 2015

-Bajzer has written for a variety of media, including wind ensemble, orchestra, chamber music, voice, and electronics.
-His works have been performed by such ensembles as the Bay Area Rainbow Symphony, the Blue Lake Festival Orchestra, the Cincinnati College-Conservatory of Music Wind Ensemble, the CCM Brass Choir, the CCM Chamber Players, San Francisco Choral Artists, Yerba Buena Brass Quintet, Splinter Reeds Quintet, the Blue Lake Festival Band, and numerous pick-up chamber groups.
-Bajzer’s current projects include a piece for orchestra and narrator entitled “I Read it on Reddit: a Gen-Y Symphony,” which draws inspiration from the popular, social news/entertainment website, reddit.com.
-His piece, “Zrikavac” was a finalist for the ASCAP Morton Gould Young Composers Competition, and “Wind Sextet,” was selected for the CCM SCI Recording Project.
-His primary teachers include Mason Bates, Joel Hoffman, Dan Becker, Douglas Knehans, Ellen Harrison, Michael Fiday, and David Schneider.
-He is currently a Lecturer in Music Theory and Composition at California State University - East Bay.
+Bajzer has written for a variety of media, including orchestra, wind ensemble, chamber music, voice, and electronics.
+His works have been performed by such ensembles as the North State Symphony, Travis Air Force Band of the Golden West, Blue Lake Festival Orchestra, Bay Area Rainbow Symphony, the Cincinnati College-Conservatory of Music Wind Ensemble, the CCM Brass Choir, the CCM Chamber Players, San Francisco Choral Artists, Yerba Buena Brass Quintet, Splinter Reeds Quintet, Blue Lake Festival Band, and others.

-It is important to enable others to participate in music and to educate future generations of musicians.
-Bajzer has taught music from preschool all the way up to the university level, currently teaching music theory and composition at California State University - East Bay and the Ruth Asawa School of the Arts.
-He has taught at Walnut Hills High School in Cincinnati, Ohio, the Rochester Catholic School District in Rochester, Minnesota, the KIPP San Francisco College Preparatory, and in the Napa Preschool District as part of the Artist-in-Residence program at the Napa Valley Performing Arts Center.
+It is important to Bajzer to enable others to participate and enjoy music as well as to educate future generations of musicians.
+Bajzer has taught music from preschool through graduate students, currently teaching music theory and composition at California State University - East Bay and bassoon at Ruth Asawa School of the Arts as well as several other high school and middle schools in San Francisco.
+He has previously taught at KIPP College Preparatory School in San Francisco; Walnut Hills High School in Cincinnati; the Rochester Catholic School District in Rochester, Minnesota; and in the Napa Preschool District.
+Bajzer earned his Bachelor of Music in music education from the University of Cincinnati, College-Conservatory of Music.
 Additionally, he offers private lessons on bassoon, and theory/ composition.